-The Sheffield trade knife is based on 18th and 19thC examples and suitable for those interested in these periods of European history, but also millions of this type of knife were sent over to the US both for use by frontiersmen and of course for trade with the native peoples.
+The Sheffield trade knife (TC78) is based on 18th and 19thC examples and suitable for reenactment for these periods of European history.
+Millions of this type of knife were sent over to the US both for use by frontiersmen and of course for trade with the native peoples.

 Strurdy single edged blade, riveted wooden scales and veg tan leather sheath with copper reinforcing rivets and integral belt loop.

 Overall length 11.5"/29cm